MicrosoftDocs/visualstudio-docs/docs/profiling/creating-basic-profiling-reports-from-the-command-line.md

   - "multiple"
 ---
 # Create basic profiling reports from the command line
-This topic describes the basic VSPerfReport commands that generate comma-separated value (.*csv*) reports from a .*vsp* or .*vsps* profiling data file.
+This article describes the basic VSPerfReport commands that generate comma-separated value (.*csv*) reports from a .*vsp* or .*vsps* profiling data file.
 For a description of all report options, see [VSPerfReport](../profiling/vsperfreport.md).

 ## Report commands
  Use one of the following commands to create a report for a specified profiling data file.